port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

   </details>

-4. Optional: Create an event rule to trigger automatic syncing of changes in Cloudformation Stacks.
+4. Optional: Create 2 event rules to trigger automatic syncing of changes in Cloudformation Stacks.

   You may use the following CloudFormation Template: